cogitatio: (116)

 — Arknights, 7-2

 I know, I know, autism headcanons can be controversial, but this is explicitly stated in-game.
-For the canonblind, PRTS is an advanced AI program that, uh, runs on the Doctor's phone, but it is also capable of establishing a direct neural connection to the Doctor's brain; as such, even though it's being a little smarmy here, I assume that its diagnosis of the Doctor as being on the autism spectrum is unbiased and probably correct.
-The Doctor's autism mostly manifests as a tendency to fall silent and hyperfocus on tasks that have been assigned to them, but I also hypothesize that their autism is largely why the Doctor has a tendency to overwork, stick to a set routine, and is rather particular when it comes to food.
+For the canonblind, PRTS is essentially an advanced AI program that, uh, runs on the Doctor's phone, but it is also capable of establishing a direct neural connection to the Doctor's brain; as such, even though it's being a little smarmy here, I assume that its diagnosis of the Doctor as being on the autism spectrum is unbiased and probably correct.
+The Doctor's autism mostly manifests as a tendency to fall silent and hyperfocus on tasks that have been assigned to them, but I also hypothesize that their autism is largely why the Doctor has a tendency to overwork and is rather particular when it comes to food.
 More on the food topic later.
-I'm too lazy to collect all the various citations for this, but the Doctor also rarely stops reading even while having conversations with other people.
-I'd surmise that the medical suit gives them the excuse of avoiding eye contact, which they probably don't really care about or enjoy.
+I'm too lazy to collect all the various citations for this, but the Doctor also rarely stops reading even while having conversations with other people, which is also common with people on the spectrum.

 the doctor always carries sound equipment.